natgo/wt-wiki-scraper/wikitext-transpiled/ground/Tiger%20H1.md

 {{tankMobility|abMinHp= 839|rbMinHp= 575}}

 Speed is not the strong suit of the Tiger H1.
 While the Tiger H1 can generate speed on flat surfaces, it does this very slowly.
 When stopping, do not expect a burst of power when moving from a complete stop.
 Like most heavy tanks, the Tiger H1 does not take well to hills.
-Inclines can quickly bog down the heavy Tiger HI, so try to avoid then when ever possible.
+Inclines can quickly bog down the heavy Tiger HI, so try to avoid them when ever possible.
 However, when on a hill, the Tiger H1 can use the hill's decline to your advantage to build up speed quickly in order to get across open areas.

 === Modifications and economy ===
 {{Specs-Economy}}

-For Tier I modifications obtained the vital "Parts" and "Horizontal Drive" modifications as the former will give the Tiger the ability to repair and the latter will provide a much-needed boost to the Tiger's slow turret traverse rate.
+For Tier I modifications obtain the vital "Parts" and "Horizontal Drive" modifications as the former will give the Tiger the ability to repair and the latter will provide a much-needed boost to the Tiger's slow turret traverse rate.

 == Armaments ==
 {{Specs-Tank-Armaments}}